jcsison/measuremusic-mockup/README.md

 # measuremusic-mockup

-Recreation of a MeasureMusic mockup in React.
+Recreation of the MeasureMusic mockup in React.

 Check out the demo [here](http://measuremusic-mockup.s3-website-us-west-1.amazonaws.com/)!